gruntwork-io/docs/docs/foundations/iac-foundations/labels-tags.md

 }
 ```

-This structure defines some default tags to apply to all modules, but it also allows each module to optionally define an `tags.yml` file with tags to override.
+This structure defines some default tags to apply to all modules, but it also allows each module to optionally define a `tags.yml` file with tags to override.

 For example, in `stage/networking/vpc`, you might have a `terragrunt.hcl` that looks like this: